mtdvlpr-org/bible-time/README.md

 - State: Pinia with persisted state
 - Internationalization: English and Dutch

+## Translations

+- **Crowdin:** The project accepts translation contributions on Crowdin: [https://crowdin.com/project/bible-time](https://crowdin.com/project/bible-time)
+- Source strings live in `app/locales/en.json` and translated locale files are stored under `app/locales/` (see `crowdin.yml` for mapping).
+If you'd like to help translate the site, please contribute via the Crowdin project.

 ## Try it locally (developer steps)

 Developers: follow `CONTRIBUTING.md` for full local setup instructions.
 In summary: